kwinz/board_dl/README.md

   --method METHOD       Method can either be 'api' or 'crawl'.
 Default=api
 ```

+`--symlink-names` is recommended (works as user on Linux, but requires Administrator privileges on Windows).

 # Install

-You need python3 and python3-tk (e.g. `sudo apt-get install python3.7 python3-tk`)
+On Linux (Ubuntu) install `python3` and `python3-tk` (e.g. `sudo apt-get install python3.7 python3-tk`)

-On newer Windows 10 installs it is sufficient to install Python 3.9 from the Windows store and then packages `urllib3` and `certifi` with
+On newer Windows 10 and Windows 11 installs it is sufficient to install Python 3.9+ from the Windows store and then packages `urllib3` and `certifi` with
 `pip install -r requirements.txt`

+On Linux (Nixos) you may run this with e.g. `nix-shell -p python312Full -p python312Packages.urllib3 -p python312Packages.certifi --run "python 4chandl.py"`

-# Debugging
+# Debugging the legacy `crawl` method

 Saves a `thread.html`, check with https://regex101.com/ if the `imgReg` regex in `4chandl.py` is broken due to board changes.